 Certainly, it was startling to confront an adult bear inside my home but I didn’t feel at risk.
 Black bears are naturally shy and become nuisances to people only through our collective carelessness.
 Usually, they are easily scared away.
 Rather few injuries or fatalities associate with human contact of these animals.

 Years ago, after human/bear contact, the response of authorities was often harsh.
 My family moved into the Seymour River valley in the seventies.
 Few of us gave much thought to bear risks beyond expecting the wildlife service to show up promptly after a sighting, bringing guns or at least a containment trap.
-I recall returning to our quiet neighbourhood one day and was shocked to see rifle toting RCMP and wildlife officers walking by my driveway.
+I recall returning to our quiet neighbourhood one day to see rifle toting RCMP and wildlife officers walking by my driveway.
 Minutes before, a black bear had been fatally shot in the yard next door to ours.

-A couple of decades ago, North Vancouver ran the giant Premier garbage landfill site near Lynn Creek at the edge of the North Shore forest.
+A couple of decades ago, North Vancouver ran a giant garbage landfill site near Lynn Creek at the edge of the North Shore forest.
 That was a smörgåsbord, thankfully now closed, for hungry wild animals and bears were a common sight nearby.
-If local animals wandered elsewhere, they quickly searched for exposed garbage and it was all around in those times before people learned to exercise diligent care.
+If local animals wandered elsewhere, they quickly searched for exposed garbage and it was readily found before people learned to exercise diligent care.